 I also arrived at work armed with 4 rolls of wrapping paper from Costco for my team to wrap their desks with and a “The Best Way To Spread Christmas Cheer Is Singing Loud For All To Hear” playlist.
 Christmas just exploded in our pods.
 It’s so happy in there.

 A friend recently told me she admired my will-power.
 I come from a very long line of strong will-power-ers… my dad has the best will-power of anyone I’ve ever seen.
 I also have a really competitive personality – with myself.
 With pilates, work, projects, running, paces, distances, mileage, goals, etc. If I set my mind to it, I promise you I will complete it.
 So I guess it makes sense that I have will-power when it comes to maintaining some semblance of balance in regards to diet/exercise.

 I also try to eat well…80% of the time.
-I eat like crap and indulge 20% of the time – and that’s the honest truth.
-My arm is usually found elbow deep in a box of Cinnamon Chex when I get snacky.
+I indulge 20% of the time – and that’s the honest truth.
+My arm is usually found elbow deep in a bag of Food Should Taste Good Sweet Potato Chips when I get snacky.
 I have dessert every single night.
-Whether it’s a cookie, ice cream, chocolate, pie, or gelato (it’s usually gelato in case you were wondering – Talenti makes the absolute BEST).
-I have chocolate or fro yo after lunch.
-Daily.
-(Sometimes both.)
+Dark chocolate is an essential part of my daily life.